What is a subject access request (SAR)?

 A subject access request, or SAR, is a written request to a company or organisation asking for access to the personal information it holds on you.

-This is a legal right everyone in the UK has, that you can exercise at any point for free.
+This is a legal right everyone in the UK has, that you can exercise at any point for free in most circumstances.

 1 Your right to make a subject access request

 Following changes to data protection legislation introduced by EU-wide regulation called GDPR, you can now make a subject access request for free.

 This right of access allows you to be aware of and verify the lawfulness of the processing of your personal data.
 For example, you might want to make a subject access request if you’re not convinced the company is processing your data lawfully, or to understand what an organisation knows about you.